DessimozLab/OMArk/README.md

 ## Installation

-You can use OMArk by installing the package through PyPi:
+You can use OMArk by installing the package through conda:

+``conda install -c bioconda omark``

+Alternatively, it can also be installed through Pypi:

 ``pip install omark``